momentum-mod/docs/_posts/2019-08-31-guide_advanced_zoning.md

 It is set to 0 by default, which means it is automatically assigned so this is for any ones you want to manually specify.

-The Start triggers begin at 1, so anything you use should start at 2.
+Start triggers begin at 1, so anything you specify should start at 2.